CO-B9: Patient Enrolled in Hospice

 How to Prevent CO-B9

-- Check hospice enrollment status for every patient before rendering services using real-time eligibility verification
+- Check hospice enrollment status during patient registration and before rendering services

 Also Filed As